altaga/DBSE-monitor/README.md

     jupyter notebook

-# Explanation and mini demos:
+# Summary and mini demos:

 All the demos that we are going to show are executed from a jupyter notebook and are focused on showing the functionality of the AI models, the demo with the hardware is shown at the end of the repository.
 [Demo](#epic-demo)